evkx/evkx.github.io/content/models/onvo/l60/l60_rwd/_index.md

 ## Battery, Range, and Charging

+The Onvo L60 RWD is available with two battery options, each offering different specifications and performance metrics.

 ### 85kWh

 The high-capacity battery has a gross capacity of 85.0 kWh and a net usable capacity of 90.0 kWh, providing a -5.0 kWh buffer (-5.9%) for battery protection.
 Operating at a nominal voltage of 792 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).